-- The general policy in terms of the environment and the management of waste are discussed at the Group level; - The sustainable use of resources and building energy and paper consumption in particular are presented for EOS France and thus exclude OneFit and international subsidiaries; - Greenhouse gas emissions refer solely to business travel by train and airplane by EOS France employees and excludes travel by other employees, all travel by rental car and the emissions of the five company cars used by employees.
-Emissions from the transport of sold EOS systems are not currently tracked and so are not disclosed in this report.
+- The general policy in terms of the environment and the management of waste are discussed at the Group level; - The sustainable use of resources and building energy and paper consumption in particular are presented for EOS France and thus exclude OneFit and international subsidiaries; - Greenhouse gas emissions relating to business travel refer to travel by train and airplane by EOS France employees and excludes travel by other employees, all travel by rental car and the emissions of the five company cars used by employees. - Emissions from the transport of sold EOS systems comprise emissions from the air and sea transportation of sold units, monitored and collected by the Group's principal carrier.